 So, below is a list of my top favourite Christmas TV specials, for any time of year

-Note: Please note that these are comedies and not all are suitable for family viewing.
+Note: Please note that many of these are comedies and not all are suitable for family viewing.
 So, if you are planning on putting one on after the Christmas lunch, vet for your audience first.
 In this list I have only included my favourite British ones and limited them to comedy specials.
-I plan to also do lists for animation and food & drink specials, I will link those at the bottom of this post.
+I plan to also do a list of animation specials, I will link that at the bottom of this post.

 Gavin and Stacey Christmas Special

 Starting with the best, the Gavin and Stacey Christmas special has it all, Stacey’s Welsh family are travelling down to spend Christmas with the Shipmans in Essex.